beheh/clonklorry/README.md

 In /web/.htaccess you might have to add a RewriteBase with the base of the web directory, depending on your server configuration.

-You also need to set up the main configuration file, which the application expects at `app/config/lorry.php`.
-You can copy the existing `lorry.example.php` in the same directory and modify the values.
+You also need to set up the main configuration file, which the application expects at `app/config/lorry.yml`.
+You can copy the existing `lorry.example.yml` in the same directory and modify the values.

 Roadmap